khng300/get-image-glsl/README.md

 - add option to force a particular opengl api version (with glfw)

+- command line option like resolution should take over json config

 ## Crash early!

 For any error, use the `crash()` macro defined in `common.h`.
 Do not